judithnu/phenolology/stan_drafts_and_failures/meta.md

 # 2019-04_separatesex
 Stan models with hierarchy.
 Separate models for separate sexes.
 Priors on cutpoint diffs.
 Versions with effects on both slope and intercepts and with effects on only intercepts

+#2019-08-25_sitexpcic_droppedKR
+model run where weather correction was based on reconstructed site temperatures regressed on pcic pnwnamet data and with Kettle River's 2011 data dropped.

 # baby ordered logistic

 ## generative_model.rds

 ## generative_model.stan
 simulates model configurations from the prior and then simulates data from the generating process.
 Output to `simulated_data_from_gen_model.R`

 ## heatsum_intercepts
 Rather similar to 2019-03_ristos_intercepts, but